Iwumezie-pamela/Iwumezie-pamela/README.md

 - 📫 How to reach me **iwumeziep@gmail.com**

 **🛠 Tech Stack**
-HTML5
+- HTML5
-CSS
+- CSS
-Bootstrap
+- Bootstrap
-Tailwind
+- Tailwind
-JavaScript
+- JavaScript
+- Reactjs(currently learning)
-Git
+- Git
-GitHub
+- GitHub
 <!---
 Iwumezie-pamela/Iwumezie-pamela is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.